makrai/notes/baroni-10-distributed-memory-corpus-sem.md

     many of them certainly not envisaged by the resource creators
-* we believe that the lack of generalization in corpus-based semantics stems from the choice of representing co-occurrence statistics directly as matrices i.e. binary relations between target items and their contexts
+* we believe that the lack of generalization in corpus-based semantics stems from the choice of representing co-occurrence statistics directly as matrices ie binary relations between target items and their contexts
   * DM represents corpus-extracted co-occurrences as a third-order tensor
   * word–link–word tuples.
 Matrices are then generated from the tensor